dpatil2011/assignment/README.md

 **General functionality:**

-- Get list of user throw mock api
+- Get list of user through mock api
-- On click of user get user based on id throw mock api
+- On click of user get user based on id through mock api
-- On click of user modal will open with that particular user details
+- On click of user, modal will open with that particular user details
 - Calendar view for activity periods